Patient education: Overview of muscular dystrophies (Beyond the Basics)

 LIFE WITH MUSCULAR DYSTROPHY

 Many children and adults with muscular dystrophy can lead active lives.
 However, the diagnosis of muscular dystrophy can be overwhelming for a parent and a child.
 Support and education from healthcare providers and community organizations can help a family to provide their child with the best possible care.
-Organizations such as the Muscular Dystrophy Association have a large network of support services and information available.
+Organizations such as the Muscular Dystrophy Association and others have a large network of support services and information available.
 A week-long summer camp is available in many locations throughout the United States.

 Parents are often unsure about how to discuss muscular dystrophy with their child.
 Because it is a slowly progressing disease in most cases, parents are not obligated to discuss their child's long term prognosis until the child is mature enough to understand the implications of their diagnosis.
-Most children have an understanding of death by the age of 7 years, but even before this point, children want and deserve to know basic information about their disease and treatments that may be needed.
+Most children have an understanding of death by the age of seven years, but even before this point, children want and deserve to know basic information about their disease and treatments that may be needed.
 In the terminal stages of illness, adolescents and young adults may want to participate in the decision making processes about end of life care, resuscitation options, and the location of their care.